 The Food and Beverage Department is projected to have the second highest increase in revenues/sources primarily as a result of a 2.50% increase in prices and continued growth in sales.
 This 11.86% departmental increase is projected to generate an additional \$133,564 in revenue.
 This continues the trend of strong growth in Food & Beverage as FY18 ended with \$444,665 or 65.31% more receipts than FY13 receipts.
-When departmental sales are compared over a ten-year period (FY10 through FY19 Estimated Year-end) a staggering \$497,429 or 79.20% growth is observed.
+When departmental sales are compared over a ten-year period (FY10 through FY19 Estimated Year-end) а staggering \$497,429 or 79.20% growth is observed.
 The chart to the right illustrates how the BOT adopted 2014 Food & Beverage Principles of Operations document and other management enhancements have altered the growth pattern of the department.
 However, staff believes that due to current capacity issues of facilities and kitchens the long-term double-digit growth in sales is not sustainable.
 Staff believes growth will slow to 4-8% per year starting in FY21.

-The third largest increase is in the total revenues/sources is projected for the Property Services Department.
-The FY20 WDPB of \$382,550 is projected to be \$92,550 or 31.91% higher receipts than the FY19 Approved Budget year due to a second straight year of errors in the Recreation Fees budget being prepared based on calculation errors.
+The third largest increase in the total revenues/sources is projected for the Property Services Department.
+The FY20 Approved Budget of \$382,550 is projected to be \$92,550 or 31.91% higher receipts than the FY19 Approved Budget year due to a second straight year of errors in the Recreation Fees budget being prepared based on calculation errors.
 Specifically, when the BOT increased the one-time social membership fee from \$495 to \$750 plus tax, staff over budgeted the line-item failing to properly account for the renter's social membership fees and additional (above two persons per home) one-time social membership fees.
 Conversely, for FY19, these miscellaneous items were over-represented in the revenue projection.
 To increase the accuracy of future budgeting, staff divided this revenue account into separate line-items (i.e. the social membership fee and the other minor fees currently co-mingled) starting in FY20.

-The R&M/Capital Department has the largest decrease (100.00%) due to the removal of one-time revenues budgeted in FY19.
+The R&M/Capital Department has the largest decrease (95.15%) due to the removal of one-time revenues budgeted in FY19.
+The only budgeted revenues/sources for FY20 is \$33,975 in use of Fund Balance.